Return on Investment

 - The Discovery Step may occur virtually and/or onsite.
 Clemco takes the approach that works best for your team.

 Clemco project managers and engineering analyze possible solutions and then ideate with your engineers and/or team members to develop possible approaches.
 They continue to collaborate “engineer-to-engineer” until the best solution is identified.

 - Your team and Clemco investigate whether new discoveries have altered the scope of your project.

 - We collaboratively determine the best concepts to further evaluate, which may include blasting sample parts to gather data in Clemco’s in-house Sample Processing-R&D Lab.

-- After analyzing all data, Clemco engineers recommend the solution that best satisfies your criteria, in addition to clarifying timelines and costs.
+- After analyzing all data, the Clemco engineering team will recommend the solution that best satisfies your criteria, in addition to clarifying timelines and costs.

 - Clemco continues to refine, with your input, the best-possible solution until all parties approve a final design.

 Clemco utilizes its in-house fabrication, welding, assembly, automation integration, and manufacturing expertise to build your engineered solution.

 - Clemco engineers integrate the electronic controls and diagnostics, automation options, and/or robotic technology that you have selected for your engineered solution.